coderamen666/srd-v3.5-md/spells/spells-s.md

 every four levels you have.
 The spells must be of 4th level or lower.
 The warded creature effectively has unbeatable spell resistance regarding the specified spell or spells.
-Naturally, that immunity doesn't protect a creature from spells for which spell resistance doesn't apply. *Spell immunity* protects against spells, spell-like effects of magic items, and innate spell-like abilities of creatures.
+Naturally, that immunity doesn’t protect a creature from spells for which spell resistance doesn’t apply. *Spell immunity* protects against spells, spell-like effects of magic items, and innate spell-like abilities of creatures.
 It does not protect against supernatural or extraordinary abilities, such as breath weapons or gaze attacks.